Project Support Officer

 At IES, our research and practice are guided by our values and our staff act in accordance with these.
 Our values centre on: respecting others, acting with integrity, collaboration, curiosity, excellence and compassion.

 The Institute for Employment Studies is actively seeking to improve the diversity of our workforce and welcomes applications from all under-represented communities and groups.
 We are particularly keen to attract candidates from ethnic minority groups given their under-representation within applied social research.
-We are Disability Confident Committed and are happy to make reasonable adjustments to accommodate the individual requirements of candidates with disabilities.
+We are a Disability Confident Employer and are happy to make reasonable adjustments to accommodate the individual requirements of candidates with disabilities.

 The Institute for Employment Studies: